 The most forward-thinking Hearing Conservationists – whether they manage their program in-house or provide services for their clients – have embraced the benefits of tablet audiometry.
 Their ultra-portability offers flexibility not possible in a mobile van.
 Namely, bringing the testing closer to the employee at a time that is most convenient for them.
 But there are several other important considerations.
 Where you test, who administers those tests, how audiology testing equipment is calibrated, how noise is monitored, compliance requirements, and more.
 Let’s address a few of those now.

-Although sound booths can make hearing testing somewhat easier, they are not imperative to obtain a clinically valid hearing test.
+Although industrial audiology booths can make hearing testing somewhat easier, they are not imperative to obtain a clinically valid hearing test.
 An entire ANSI Standard has been published to address this topic 1 :ANSI S3.1-1999.
 SHOEBOX Audiometry incorporates several sets of Maximum Permissible Ambient Noise Levels (MPANLs) to choose from depending on the test environment.
 Should these levels be exceeded during a testing session, there are several types of notifications that SHOEBOX will alert the administrator to.

 SHOEBOX Audiometry offers three testing modes – Manual, Automated, or Assisted mode – all of which can cater to the level of supervision that works best for your hearing conservation testing.
 The testing portion can easily be done without continuous supervision.
 In studies to date, researchers have reported that many employees prefer the self-testing method to conventional button-press audiometry.
 Whether you run your program in-house or provide testing as a service, leaving the employees to self-test can free up time for your administrator to perform other tasks.

 SHOEBOX Audiometry offers a special function where a daily tone check can be easily performed and documented within seconds.
 Testing all OSHA frequencies by means of a biological verification would take approximately 8 minutes per testing day.